iPhone 8: Rumors Suggest 2017 Flagship Would Be An AI-Driven Security Monster

 A report from the Times of Israel has stated that Apple recently acquired an Israeli startup, Realface, which has developed a number of impressive facial recognition software.
 Considering that security has become one of the most important aspects of flagship mobile devices today, the applications and software that have been developed by the Israeli startup would most likely prove to be invaluable to the Cupertino-based tech giant.

 Realface has not been in the market for a long time, and even during its acquisition by Apple, it was still a very small company, with just about 10 employees.
-Despite its small size, Realface has sales in numerous countries, including China, Israel, Europe and the United States.
+Despite its small size, Realface has sales in numerous countries, including China, Israel, Europe, and the United States.
 The Tel-Aviv startup was reportedly bought by the American tech giant for just around $2 million, allowing Apple to build on and develop the technology been created by the startup so far.

 TrendForce Report Claims OLED iPhone 8 Will Not Feature Curved Display https://t.co/7xO09yPb63 #iPhone8 #iPhoneRumors pic.twitter.com/E8KTqs8xBY